Is Rancid Fish Oil Safe to Consume?

 Similarly, use up your omega-3 product in a timely manner.
 Often, people think they’re saving money by keeping old capsules or bottles of oil.
 But you wouldn’t keep old fish in your refrigerator.
 Think of fish oil supplements in the same way and throw old products out.

-Omega Cure: The Freshest Fish Oil
+Omega Cure: Fresh Liquid Fish Oil

 Try Exceptionally Fresh Omega Cure